manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

 A clear advantage of the commit-notify approach is that the commit happens one round earlier!
 Note that commit-notify also comes with several disadvantages:
 1. Safety depends on synchrony.
-This is similar to [Dolev-Strong](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/).
 2. Safety is only guaranteed for non-faulty replicas: A replica may commit and then crash before any notify message is sent.

 **Simplifying assumption: single shot.** To simplify the presentation we will focus on just *one* decision, not a sequence of decisions.
 [In the next post](...) we will show how to extend this to multi-shot agreement.